ackyxu/HockeyShotStats/README.md

 *For Phase 3 of the Project:*
 - As a user, I want to be able to perform the same action as Phase 2, but with a GUI
 - As a user, I want to be able to create a shot related plot overalyed on a ice rink from the MactchData that I imported.

+*For Phase 4 of the Project (Task 3):*
+-I wish to improve the cohesion with my GraphicInterface class by creating specific classes for the JPanels that I used and for JButton:
+-Since all my JPanel on the right side follows a specific design recipe(Gridlayout 4x1 with maximum of 4 JButtons), I think I can abstract out both the JPanel and JButton from GraphicInterface, and then abstract out the creation of the JPanel in a sperate class.
+-I should have realized that I could create an Abstract class during phase 1 so I can abstract out more methods during phase 3 for my interfaces.
+Since I designed most of the methods for my ConsoleInterface wtih System.out.println, it made it hard to use some of the method in my GraphicInterface.
+While I tried to refactor most of the common methods between phase 1 and phase 3 to the Abstract Class Interface (poor name choice, now when I think about it), there are still many methods that I can redesign so that I can reuse them in both Console and Graphic Interface if I had more time.